UKHO/docs/docs/quality-assurance/test-strategy.md

 ### Automation

 * Automation should be used where possible.
-See the [UKHO Test Automation Strategy](test-automation-strategy.md) for information on this.
+See the [UKHO Test Automation Strategy](test-automation-strategy.md) for more information.

-### Test Generation

-* Test scenarios should be generated from a BDD approach
-* A risk-based approach should be used to determine the priority of test cases

-### Non-Functional

-* Non-functional requirements and testing should be considered alongside other forms of testing
-* Determining requirements and expected results will involve the architecture and product manager communities

 ### Manual